Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Gang Leader (Rival)*

-With a little more tactical know-how and resourcefulness on the streets, the gang leader is sufficently feared and respected to give orders to his inferiors, and have them be followed.
+With a little more tactical know-how and resourcefulness on the streets, the gang leader is sufficiently feared and respected to give orders to his inferiors, and have them be followed.
 He, most probably however, follows orders from higher up the chain of criminal command.

 *Combat/Social/General Power Level*: 4/2/1